dgarigali/RealtimeMessageExchange/server/README.md

 git clone https://github.com/dgarigali/RealtimeMessageExchange
 ```

-2) Go to the [Fenix](https://fenix.tecnico.ulisboa.pt), follow [this instructions](http://fenixedu.org/dev/tutorials/use-fenixedu-api-in-your-application/) and update the client_id, client_secret and redirect_uri fields on the setup.ini file.
+2) Go to [Fenix](https://fenix.tecnico.ulisboa.pt), follow [this instructions](http://fenixedu.org/dev/tutorials/use-fenixedu-api-in-your-application/) and update the client_id, client_secret and redirect_uri fields on the setup.ini file.

 3) Create database on MySQL server using the db.sql file.
 Open the credentials.json file and insert the user and password of the MySQL server.